 Car wrecks commonly cause serious injuries and fatalities.
-Even if there are no injuries resulting from an accident, a car crash can leave behind significant damage.
+Even if there are no injuries resulting from car accidents, a car crash can leave behind significant damage.
 The damage to a vehicle from just a minor accident can be quite costly.
 It is important to do everything possible to avoid an accident.

 Good headlights allow the driver to see ahead of them and to be seen by other motorists, however, for many years, auto manufacturers have not provided quality headlights.
 The Insurance Institute for Highway Safety (IIHS) has complied data on headlight quality and safety.
 The IIHS rates headlight quality based on the illuminated area.
 This means the distance headlights reach on straight or curved roads determines their rating.
 Many older vehicles rank low because they fail to go the distance.
 Insufficient headlights can mean that a driver will not see danger until it is too late to react.
 This can significantly contribute to car accidents.